Natural Graph Wavelet Packet Dictionaries: Natural Graph Wavelet Packets using Varimax Rotations

 and \bdm \sum_{k=0}^{2^j-1} (N^j_k)^3 = \sum_{k=0}^{2^j-1} 2^{3(\jmax-j)} = 2^{3\jmax-3j} \cdot 2^j = N^3 \cdot 2^{-2j} . \edm Note that at the bottom level $j=\jmax$, each node is a leaf containing only one eigenvector, and there is no need to do any rotation estimation and computation.
-Hence, the total worst case computational cost is, summing the cost $O\left(c \cdot (N^j_k)^3 + N \cdot (N^j_k)^2\right)$ from $j=0$ to $\jmax-1$, i.e., $O((2+4c/3)N^3 - 2N^2 - 4c/3 N)$, so after all, it is an $O(N^3)$ algorithm.
-In practice, the convergence is often achieved with less than 1000 iterations at each node except possibly for the nodes with small $j$ whose $N^j_k$ is large.
-For example, when computing the VM-NGWP dictionary for the path graph $P_{512}$ shown in Figure~\ref{fig:shannon512}, the average number of iterations over all the dual graph nodes $\left\{ V^{(j)}_k\right\}_{j=0:\jmax; \, k=0:2^j-1}$ was $70.43$ with the standard deviation $107.95$.
+Note also that at the root level $j=0$, the columns of $\Phi^{(0)}_0$ span the whole $\Rf^N$, and we know that the varimax rotation turns $\Phi^{(0)}_0$ into the identity matrix (or its permuted version).
+Hence, we do not need to run the varimax rotation algorithm on the root node.
+Finally, summing the cost $O\left(c \cdot (N^j_k)^3 + N \cdot (N^j_k)^2\right)$ from $j=1$ to $\jmax-1$, the total worst case computational cost becomes $O((1+c/3)N^3 - 2N^2 - 4c/3 N)$.
+So after all, it is an $O(N^3)$ algorithm.
+In practice, the convergence is often achieved with less than 1000 iterations at each node except possibly for the nodes with small $j$ where $N^j_k$ is large.
+For example, when computing the VM-NGWP dictionary for the path graph $P_{512}$ ($\jmax=9$) shown in Fig.~\ref{fig:shannon512}, the average number of iterations over all the dual graph nodes $\left\{ V^{\star(j)}_k\right\}_{j=0:9; \, k=0:2^j-1}$ was $68.42$ with the standard deviation $98.09$.